magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Call limit
 ----------

-| Maximum simultaneous calls allowed for this SIP account.
+| Maximum simultaneous calls allowed for this SIP user.